 Donors call NLDAC before each appointment at the transplant center to describe their anticipated dependent care needs.
 Donors attest that they will incur a certain expense, and receive funding for that expense, up to the daily or weekly maximum.
 The maximum depends on the dependent’s age—the weekly maximum is $420 per child and $504 per adult.

-No, NLDAC can only pay for additional dependent care expenses caused by the donation process.
+No, NLDAC can only pay for new dependent care expenses caused by the donation process.
 Donors’ pre-existing dependent care costs are not caused by the donation.
 For example, a donor whose children are usually in daycare during the workweek could ask NLDAC to reimburse the cost of a babysitter on weekends and in the evenings, but not the cost of the daycare they usually receive.
-Working donors may apply for reimbursement of lost wages to cover their normal living expenses, like routine daycare their children already receive.
+Working donors may apply for reimbursement of lost wages to cover their normal living expenses, including routine daycare their children already receive.

 NLDAC reimburses dependent care expenses by direct deposit or by check.
 Donors can enroll in direct deposit via ACH with NLDAC to have their dependent care reimbursement deposited into their bank account, or receive a check by mail.